+91-9711260240 +91-9711260230 helpdesk@ficsi.in

 Biofloc fish farming in India offers a promising and sustainable approach to fish cultivation.
 By understanding what is biofloc fish farming, its benefits, and the best practices for implementation, farmers can achieve higher productivity and profitability.
 With proper planning, water quality management, and feeding techniques, biofloc fish farming can revolutionise the aquaculture industry in India, providing a reliable and eco-friendly solution for fish production.

-What are the benefits of biofloc fish farming?
+What are the common mistakes to avoid in biofloc fish farming?

 Canola Oil vs. Vegetable Oil: An Expert Explains the Difference